Posted on June 28, 2018

 Per a 1978 article by The Post, a stagehand once found the remains of a “very old gun.”
 The gun was taken to the Smithsonian for dating.
 It was estimated to originate from around the time of McCullough’s death.

-In the same article, another article from The Post features.
+In the same article, another article from The Washington Post is referenced.
 The article, from 1896, also discusses McCullough’s ghost.
 It includes the following account of another actor, who’d known McCullough in his life, witnessing his ghost.
 The encounter was described as follows:

 Then it vanished in the wings.”

-Sightings of John McCullough’s ghost have continued periodically since the 1800s.
-His ghost is especially noted during opening nights of new shows.
+His ghost is especially active during opening nights of new shows.
 In all reports, his ghost is benevolent and withdrawn, although startling to any unsuspecting witnesses.

 As if in spite of his violent end, McCullough’s ghost is no wrathful, vengeance-seeking wraith.
 Rather, his ghost represents the ongoing spirit of a man who, in his life, thoroughly loved the theatre and the craft of acting to the point of perhaps wanting to linger in a theatre for perpetuity.